nikhil27gargeya/nikhil27gargeya.github.io/dsalc.md

 # DSA

+Basic Data Structures and their runtimes:
+Array: a contiguous block of memory that stores a fixed size, indexed collection of same type of data.
+Same type of data relates to the contiguous nature because every cell must be the same size.
+python: arr = []
+c++: int arr[]
+runtimes:
+Access element: O(1) because computer can identify the memory location with simple operation (address = base + (i * size_of_element)) and this is independent of array size hence O(1)
+Searching: O(n) because in the worst case it needs to traverse the entire array Insert/Remove: O(n) if shifting required (for insertion/removal at beginning), O(1) otherwise (insertion/removal at the end)
+Updating: O(1)

+List: dynamic array (can be resized)

+Linked List: non continguous block of memory that stores a node containing a value and pointer to the next node
+runtimes:
+Access element: O(n) because computer cannot identify the memory location like it can with arrays Access element: O(n)
+Insert/remove from beginning: O(1)
+Insert/remove from end: O(n)
+Insert/remove from middle: O(n)

+Pass by Value vs Pass by Reference:
+Pass by value means copy of data is passed to the function so changes in the function don't affect the original variable Pass by Reference means reference of the data is passed so changes in the function will affect the other

+Pointer vs Reference
+Pointer: stores a memory address
+Reference: an alias variable

 Divide and Conquer:
 Steps:
 1. Breaking down a problem into subproblems which are smaller instances of the same type of problem